tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/SDK 文档/Java SDK/对象操作_intl_en.md

 #### Response description

 - Success: PutObjectResult, including the file ETag and other information.
 - Failure: an error (such as authentication failure) occurs, with a CosClientException or CosServiceException exception.
-For details, see [Troubleshooting] (https://intl.cloud.tencent.com/document/product/436/31537).
+For details, see [Troubleshooting](https://intl.cloud.tencent.com/document/product/436/31537).

 ### Response Parameters